-- Get your url – If you want to have control over the top search results for your name own your personal domain.
+- Get your domain name: If you want to have control over the top search results for your name, own your personal domain.
 Having a personal domain name is going to become more and more valuable.
 A domain that is yourname.com will rise to the top of results when your name is searched.
-I gave my kids their own personal .com domains for Christmas this past year.

-- Keep your business and personal social networking profiles separate.
+- Keep it professional.
+Consider having separate business and personal profiles.
 Use privacy settings for your personal profiles and only accept friendship requests from people you actually know, trust, and are comfortable sharing with.

-- Use a pseudonym.
+- Consider using a pseudonym.
 If your online activity would reflect poorly on your personal brand consider having two separate identities online.
-Use a pseudonym so your rude or naughty alter ego can comment, use message forums and other public social networking sites without impacting on your personal reputation.
-Ensure that this pseudonym can not be connected to your real name.
+Use a pseudonym so your rude or naughty alter ego can comment, use message forums and other public social media sites without impacting on your personal reputation.
+Ensure that this pseudonym cannot be connected to your real name.

-- Set up a Google alert to receive email notification of online mentions of your name/brand.
+- Monitor your name.
+Set up a Google alert to receive email notification of online mentions of your name/brand.

-- End it all... if your online reputation has become a real problem you may want to consider deleting all your social networking accounts using the Web 2.0 Suicide Machine.
+- End it all... if your social media activity has become a real problem you may want to consider deleting all your accounts using the Suicide Machine.